tvdstorm/oalgcomp/README.md

 Both demo packages contain a Main.scala file.
 After opening such a file in an editor.
 They can be run by pressing the "Run" button in the Eclipse tool bar (green play button).
-Alternatively: richt-click the editor or the file in the package explorer and select Run as-> Scala Application from the context menu.
+Alternatively: right-click the editor or the file in the package explorer and select Run as-> Scala Application from the context menu.

-NB: the code requires Scala 2.10.0-RC5 or later.
-The Scala IDE Eclipse update sites used contain a suitable version of the Scala compiler.
+NB: the code requires Scala 2.10.0 or later.
+The Scala IDE Eclipse update sites used below contain a suitable version of the Scala compiler.

 ## Installing Eclipse and the Scala IDE